Why Slip First or Last Stitch in a Knitting Pattern (Slip 1)?

 We know variations in tension will result in sad, loose edges despite our best efforts, so how does starting or ending with one slipped stitch fix that?

 Slipping a stitch means it isn't knitted that round.
 No extra yarn is added.
-So a slip stitch will naturally pull the yarn tighter from one row to the next.
-This results in a consistent tension and stitch from row to row.
+So a slip stitch will naturally pull the yarn a little bit tighter from one row to the next.
+This results in a consistent tension and stitch size from row to row.
 Hence, a lovely edge!

 Knit the Chain Edge